NCI Drug Dictionary

 The NCI Drug Dictionary contains technical definitions and synonyms for drugs/agents used to treat patients with cancer or conditions related to cancer.
 Each drug entry includes links to check for clinical trials listed in NCI's List of Cancer Clinical Trials.

 - calaspargase pegol

 An intravenous formulation containing E. coli-derived L-asparaginase II conjugated with succinimidyl carbonate monomethoxypolyethylene glycol (SC-PEG), with potential antineoplastic activity.
 L-asparaginase hydrolyzes L-asparagine to L-aspartic acid and ammonia, thereby depleting cells of asparagine; asparagine depletion blocks protein synthesis and tumor cell proliferation, especially in the G1 phase of the cell cycle and ultimately induces tumor cell death.
 Asparagine is critical to protein synthesis in acute lymphoblastic leukemia (ALL) cells which, unlike normal cells, cannot synthesize this amino acid due to the absence of the enzyme asparagine synthase.
 Pegylation decreases enzyme antigenicity and increases its half life.
 SC is used as a PEG linker to facilitate attachment to asparaginase and enhances the stability of the formulation.
 Check for active clinical trials using this agent.
 (NCI Thesaurus)

-Synonyms: SC-PEG E. coli L-asparaginase
+Synonym: SC-PEG E. coli L-asparaginase

 succinimidyl carbonate monomethoxypolyethylene glycol E. coli L-asparaginase